Skip to content

 4. Bank information

 Providing bank details is essential for employees who receive their wages through direct deposit.
-They must submit their bank account number, routing number, and bank name so employers can transfer their pay directly into their accounts.
+They must submit their bank account number, routing number, and bank name so employers can transfer pay directly into their accounts.

 5. Job application and offer letter

-A job application contains important details about an employee’s work history, skills, and contact information.
+A job application contains important details about an employee's work history, skills, and contact information.
 The offer letter lists the terms of employment, including salary, job role, benefits, and start date.
-These documents ensure that payroll is set up correctly and that the employee’s pay matches what was agreed upon during hiring.
+These documents confirm that payroll is set up correctly and that the employee's pay matches what was agreed upon during hiring.

 6. Payroll authorization form